Taitranz/Taitranz/README.md

 <h3> 📖 Current: </h2>

-* Looking for new opportunities
+* Looking for new opportunities, https://taitranz.com/

 <!--
 **Taitranz/Taitranz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.